 - Will need to complete documentation of care;

 - Are required to have a yearly physical.

 Caregiver BenefitsClick here to view and print Caregiver Log.

-- The caregiver will receive a tax-free stipend, ranging from $9,000-$18,000 annually, depending on the level of care required;
+- The caregiver will receive a tax-free stipend, which can amount to over $18,000 annually, depending on the level of care required;

 - The caregiver receives ongoing support from a registered nurse and care manager;